purchasingtoolpak/lanyon/_posts/2017-06-02-stakeholder-feedback-template.md

 3. **Resolution to the Problem** - list action steps that will resolve stakeholder issues and concerns.
 4. **Measure of Progress** - state direct quantifiable metrics to measure action plans.

+A key to enabling purchasing power is is to ensure procurement is aligned with key stakeholders.
+This procurement template will help align both stakeholder and strategic sourcing needs.
 <!--more-->

 This is week nine of ten free procurement templates in ten weeks.
 Be sure to check out the procurement templates from weeks one through eight.